Evidence tips

 The Department also considers DFAT country information reports when assessing nationality risk.
 These reports document conditions in each country: conflict, persecution, human rights issues, and economic instability.

 Why does this matter for tourist and student visas?
-Because some applicants use temporary visas as a pathway to lodge protection visa (asylum) claims after arriving in Australia.
-Once someone arrives on a tourist visa and applies for protection, they can remain in Australia while their claim is processed, a process that can take years.
+Because some applicants use a temporary visa as a way to claim protection (asylum) once they've arrived in Australia.
+After someone lands on a tourist visa and applies for protection, they can stay while the claim is processed, and that can take years.

 Countries where DFAT reports indicate conditions that commonly give rise to protection claims see elevated scrutiny on temporary visa applications.
 Case officers assess whether your stated travel purpose is genuine, or whether you might intend to seek protection after arrival.